Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Reasons for needing a hardship loan

-A drop in income that doesn't allow you to pay your everyday expenses, an emergency, and other unforeseen expenses are the main reasons for needing a hardship loan.
+A drop in income, an emergency, or an unforeseen expense are the main reasons for needing a hardship loan.
 Here are some common situations when someone might need hardship assistance:

 • Unexpected medical expenses